 Arabic Marketing translation

-When it comes to Arabic translation standards, there is a common ground between all the Arabic speakers, which is the Modern Standard Arabic (MSA).
-MSA is the version used in the newspapers, books and broadcasting news.
-The Arabic written in a newspaper in Lebanon is the same like the Arabic written in a newspaper in Egypt, KSA or Kuwait or any Arabic country.
+When it comes to translation in to Arabic , there is a common ground between all Arabic language speakers, which is the Modern Standard Arabic (MSA).
+MSA is the version used in newspapers, books, and broadcasting news.
+The Arabic written in a newspaper in Lebanon is the same as the Arabic written in a newspaper in Egypt, KSA, or Kuwait, or any Arabic country.

-But when it comes to marketing, you may need to adapt some content into certain dialect to attract specific user group's attention!
+But when it comes to marketing, you may need to adapt some content into certain dialects to attract specific user group's attention!
 And here comes the difference!
-Adapting your content into Arabic dialect used in Lebanon is totally different than adapting it to Arabic dialect in KSA or Egypt or Morocco!
+Adapting your content into the Arabic dialect used in Lebanon is totally different than adapting it to the Arabic dialect in KSA or Egypt or Morocco!
 This is why it differs if you are translating your content into Arabic for the Middle East region as a whole or to a certain country.
-This is a decision that your marketing team should take based on the product/service you are selling, and customer's gender, age etc.
+This is a decision that your marketing team should take based on the product/service you are selling, and the customer's gender, age, etc.

 Tips and tricks localizing into Arabic Dialects